mfojtik/omicron/posts/deltacloud-api-using-sinatra-modular-app.md

 Of course, I have made big changes to our internal code structure.
 First, all collections are implemented as independent `Sinatra::Base` classes and isolated in application as 'modules'.
-The sample collection looks like this:
+The simple *collection* looks like this:

 <pre class="sh_ruby">
 module Deltacloud::Collections